BestDosage

 I'm not morally opposed to at-home ketamine.
 I'm a chemist — I care about pharmacology, safety data, and whether the clinical evidence supports what's being sold.
 So I did what I always do: I compared the formats systematically.

-The Pharmacology Gap Nobody Talks About
+What Is the Pharmacology Gap Nobody Talks About?

 This is the most important distinction, and most comparison articles gloss over it.